kahramanmurat/capstone-project/README.md

 5. `Lion’s mane jellyfish (Cyanea capillata)`: Largest jellyfish in the world, with a bell that can grow up to 2 meters in diameter and tentacles that can reach up to 30 meters in length.
 It feeds on plankton and small fish by catching them in its tentacles.
 6. `Mauve stinger (Pelagia noctiluca)`: Small jellyfish with long tentacles and warty structures on its bell full of stinging cells.
 It feeds on other small jellyfish and oceanic sea squirts.

+This dataset contains three folders:

+* train (150 images each)
+* test (~7 images each)
+* validation (~7 images each)

+# Problem Description

+Jellyfish classification: Use machine learning techniques to classify jellyfish images into different categories based on their physical characteristics.
+For my capstone project, I chose to focus on Deep Learning.